 Bonus payouts for firms of all sizes are based on individual performance, firm performance, fund performance and a combination of factors.
-The largest bonuses are paid by the largest firms based on fund performance.
+The largest bonuses are paid by the largest firms based on individual performance.

 Regardless of size, most firms organize into smaller teams, an industry trend idetified in this report as early as 2014.
-This year, more than 80 percent reported teams of less than 25 employees.
+This year like last, 87 percent reported teams of less than 25 employees.

-In-house training continues to receive unfavorable reviews, with more than half of respondents reporting non-existent or weak internal training programs.
-Similar to last year, only 18 percent rate their in-house training as good to excellent despite the benefits firms could gain in recruitment and retention by strengthening this area.
+In-house training continues to receive unfavorable reviews, with half of respondents reporting non-existent or weak internal training programs.
+Same as last year, only 18 percent rate their in-house training as good to excellent despite the benefits firms could gain in recruitment and retention by strengthening this area.